jlucking2023/github.io/README.md

-The following Key Concepts & Objects are important to keep in mind when working with IL:

-* Batch File data sources - the most common types of data sources are large delimited text files, Excel files, and fixed length files.
-Therefore IL was initially built to process them by mapping source to target columns, transform each column, and apply data quality rules.
-* CDC / Streaming / Document data sources - IL cannot currently process these data sources, but can be enhanced relatively quickly to accept them.
-*
 * code (the execution engine).Metadata contained in csv and json files holds the information that describes how to process each incoming data file;
     Figure 1 shows an example blueprint of an ingestion framework.
 In this example validated and, if required, transformed data is ingested in either SQLDB, NoSQL DB (Graph), both or none.
 The sample framework is able to apply three types of validations;
     snapshot validation (ensure the date of the received file is the latest date);